-Best Android Tablet of 2017
+Best Android Tablets of 2017

 NVIDIA Shield Tablet K1

-The Shield Tablet is a gaming powerhouse featuring NVIDIA's cutting-edge 2.2 GHz Tegra K1 processor.
-Forward-facing stereo speakers offer quality sound, and the now optional stylus opens up helpful functionality for day-to-day usage.
-But the Shield Tablet's software is what really sets it apart.
+The Shield Tablet is a gaming powerhouse featuring NVIDIA's cutting-edge 2.2 GHz Tegra K1 processor, but the Shield Tablet's software is what really sets it apart.
 Built right into the notification tray, for example, is the ability to stream what's on your screen to Twitch.
 Remote access software combined with the optional hardware gamepad allow you to play games that are running on your PC.

 Alternatively, the GeForce Now cloud gaming service lets you do the same with games and computers hosted by NVIDIA.
-The Shield Tablet K1 recently received a mild refresh over the original, changing the exterior styling a little but more importantly reducing the price by $100.
-You no longer get a charger or the stylus included in the box, but the savings do give you enough extra cash to pick up the cover and controller.
-Which you really want if you're going to use the Shield to its fullest.
+You really can have a great AAA gaming experience on a tablet.

 Bottom line: Even for those that aren't hardcore gamers, the NVIDIA Shield Tablet is a powerful tablet and offers excellent value for the price.